CSE110-Coblenz/cse-110-project-team-21/README.md

 *Acceptance Criteria*
 - Congratulations message
 - “Next Story” and “Return Home” buttons
-- Optional mini-games (Shooting / Bouncing Ball)
+- Mini-games (Shooting / Bouncing Ball) to earn the life back but adding up the fun into the game

 ---